-To do this, these individuals use a computer and software of their preference in order to make designs that suit their respective purposes.
+To do this, these individuals use a computer and different software to make designs that suit their respective purposes.
 Now, there are many different programs to choose from.
 Each program offers different features that are suited for various kinds of designs.

 Adobe InDesign is one of the most widely used software programs of digital design.
 Interested in using this program?
 Below, we will tell you what you need to know to get started.

 What Is Adobe InDesign?

 With the long line of design programs from Adobe, you might be wondering what makes InDesign the preferable software for many.
 InDesign is tailored for designing and publishing layouts.

 Users can also create graphic designs and typographies using this program.
 It can be used for print and digital media including stationery, flyers, posters, annual reports, magazines, and eBooks.

 It contains a wide selection of tools for layouts and typesetting, making it a versatile software for print and digital media.
 For creative teams, InDesign is also equipped with tools that enable efficient collaboration.

 The great thing is that it can be integrated with Adobe’s Creative Cloud and Experience Manager, making smoother collaboration possible.